 As for me, I prefer this type of texture at times, especially when I work with brush pens and my Pilot Parallel.
 It can provide a little tooth and hence, it grabs the ink and prevents smearing and spreading throughout the paper.
 It also amazes me that every stroke and a few applications don’t cause any ink feathering.

 It isn’t the smoothest you can find but it can still let you practice your techniques and lettering styles with many different types of calligraphy pens.
 It also offers a remarkable versatility that can accommodate a variety of ink types.
-For this reason, I consider it the best paper for lettering.
+For this reason, I consider it the top-rated paper for lettering.

 When it comes to its thickness, I found it durable enough to keep the ink from bleeding.
 This actually comes as a surprise because its thickness allows me to work on both sides.
 That’s something I can’t usually do with other paper brands.